Introduction

 The researcher controls these two sources of

-extraneous of variation by LS design as:
+extraneous variation by LS design as:

 |